sagarnikam123/ekTara/README.md

 ## Contribution

 - **Name of OS**
- - Ek Tara - The name is taken from an inspirational song sung by classmate  [**Madhura Mohole**](http://www.linkedin.com/pub/madhura-mohole/33/545/a05 "Linkedin") in practical lab, "Iktara" from movie "Wake up Sid !"
+ - Ek Tara - The name is taken from an inspirational song sung by classmate  [Madhura Mohole](http://www.linkedin.com/pub/madhura-mohole/33/545/a05 "Linkedin") in practical lab, "Iktara" from movie "Wake up Sid !"

 - **OS concept**
-  - The concept of making OS in pure **Java** was inspired by the lectures of [**Priyabrata Panigrahi**](http://www.linkedin.com/pub/priyabrata-panigrahi/18/219/316 "Linkedin") sir (PhD scholar at NCL), who taught us Java and inspirational story told by them about how we can use programming for solving real life problems & also for fun.
+  - The concept of making OS in pure **Java** was inspired by the lectures of [Priyabrata Panigrahi](http://www.linkedin.com/pub/priyabrata-panigrahi/18/219/316 "Linkedin") sir (PhD scholar at NCL), who taught us Java and inspirational story told by them about how we can use programming for solving real life problems & also for fun.

 - **Resources**
   - Programming  done on windows desktop using Eclipse, at

-      - [**Bioinformatics Center**](http://117.239.43.116/index.html "Homepage"), practical Lab No.1, last corner PC, near window
+      - [Bioinformatics Center](http://117.239.43.116/index.html "Homepage"), practical Lab No.1, last corner PC, near window
-      - University's Boys Hotel No.8, Room No. 128 on PC of [**Kishore Kale**](http://www.linkedin.com/pub/kishor-kale/58/836/b73 "Linkedin") (junior)
+      - University's Boys Hotel No.8, Room No. 128 on PC of [Kishore Kale](http://www.linkedin.com/pub/kishor-kale/58/836/b73 "Linkedin") (junior)

 - **other**
   - in association with [Thinker's Academy](http://thinkersacademy.weebly.com/ "Homepage")